-Connect a suitable coaxial cable with a PL-259 plug from the RF OUTPUT (on the rear panel) to the antenna switch or tuner, or to antenna for the respective frequency band.
+Connect a suitable coaxial cable with a PL-259 plug from the RF OUTPUT (see Figure 2-2 Rear panel - Connections, Pos. (e)) to the antenna switch or tuner, or to antenna for the respective frequency band.

 f) Main fuses